Friday 12 October 2007

 Another poster said that these days women don't expect much of men, anyway: if he can wash dishes, he's already doing well.

 Another said her father could do all those manly things, so much so that they never had to call anyone in for help.
-However, it would take him ages to do anything around the home.
+However, it would take him ages to do anything.

-The most cheering message came from a man who said he, too, was hopeless doing manly things around the home.
+The most cheering message came from a man who said he, too, was hopeless doing manly stuff around home.
 However, he reckoned men who could do crochet, knitting or embroidery possess a charm all of their own - even if they do attract some odd looks at times.

 2 comments: